 Perhaps no other landmark is as synonymous with Japan as the mighty Mount Fuji.
-Located northeast of Shimizu, Mount Fuji is the highest volcano in all of Japan, coming in at a towering 12,389 feet tall.
+Located northeast of Shimizu, Mount Fuji is the highest volcano in Japan, coming in at a towering 12,389 feet tall.
 In fact, Mount Fuji towers so high over the landscape that it can be seen all the way from Tokyo on a clear day.

 Mount Fuji is one of Japan’s Three Holy Mountains alongside Tateyama and Mount Hakusan.
 It has also been a UNESCO World Heritage Site since 2013, though its influence and admiration can be traced as far back as the eighth century.

-The view of Mount Fuji from afar is impressive, but there’s plenty to see up close and in the foothills, including the Fujisan Sengen Shrine.
+The view of Mount Fuji from afar is impressive.
+Still, there’s plenty to see up close and in the foothills, including the Fujisan Sengen Shrine.
 This 1,000-year-old structure was the first Sengen shrine built in Japan, and while many more followed, it remains the most significant.
 You can tour this shrine, and get a little closer to Fujisan, when you join us on the Falls, Forests, and Mt.
 Fuji Shrine shore excursion.

 For the best view of Shibuya Crossing, make your way over to the Shibuya 109-2 department store and head to Mag’s Park on the roof.
-Here, you’ll have a bird’s eye view of the thousands of people below.
+Here, you’ll have a bird’s eye view of the scene below.
 Because this is such a popular spot to catch a glimpse of the Crossing, Mag’s Park is screened with Plexiglass — making it the perfect place to snap a photo without having to worry about dropping your camera!